Can you think of something that you used to hate, but now you love?

 I decided to give it a real chance.
 I practiced weekly instead of semiannually.
 Gradually, I could see improvement in how I felt, my mobility, flexibility, and strength.

-I thought it would be helpful to give a general overview of and my experience with what is the mindful practice, ritual if you will, that is called yoga.
+I thought it would be helpful to give a general overview of and my experience with yoga as a student and now teacher.

 What is yoga?

-[bctt tweet=”“Yoga teaches us to cure what need not be endured and endure what cannot be cured.” -B. K. S. Iyengar” username=””]
+“Yoga teaches us to cure what need not be endured and endure what cannot be cured.” -B. K. S. Iyengar

 Yoga is more than just stretching and holding poses.